yuanying/nise_bosh/README.md

 ### Initialize the environment (optional)

-You need to install and create required apt packages and users on your environemnt to execute certain job processes from cf-release.
+You need to install and create the required apt packages and users on your environemnt to execute certain job processes from cf-release.
 The original BOSH sets up the environment using a stemcell, but Nise-BOSH does not support it.
 You can simulate a stemcell-like environment on your server by executing the `bin/init` script.

     sudo ./bin/init